Sharad Pawar: Mid-to-late 1990s

 In 1993, the Deputy Commissioner of the Brihanmumbai Municipal Corporation, G. R. Khairnar, made a series of accusations against Pawar for being involved in corruption and protecting criminals.
 Though Khairnar could not produce any evidence in support of his claims, it inevitably affected Pawar's popularity.
 Notable social worker Anna Hazare started a fast-unto-death to demand the expulsion of 12 officers of the Maharashtra state forest department who had been accused of corruption.
 The opposition parties accused Pawar's government of trying to shield the corrupt officers.

 The 1994 Gowari stampede occurred at Nagpur, during the winter session of the state assembly, and killed 114 people.
-Nagpur Police were trying to disperse almost 50,000 Gowari and Vanjari protesters using baton charges but the police created panic and triggered a stampede amongst protesters.
-Allegations were made that the mishap occurred because welfare minister Madhukarrao Pichad did not meet with the delegation of the Vanjari people in time.
+Nagpur Police were trying to disperse almost 50,000 Gowari and Vanjari protesters using baton charges, but the police created panic and triggered a stampede amongst protesters.
+Allegations were made that the mishap occurred because the welfare minister, Madhukarrao Pichad, did not meet with the delegation of the Vanjari people in time.
 Though Pichad, accepting responsibility for the mishap, stepped down, this incident was another setback to Pawar's government.

-After 16 years of protest by the Namantar Andolan (Name-change Movement), the state government finally renamed Marathwada University as Dr. Babasaheb Ambedkar Marathwada University on 14 January 1994, the compromise new name being an expansion of the old name (Namvistar) rather than a complete change of name (Namanatar).
-As chief minister, Pawar announced a few developments in university departments.

-New elections to the Vidhan Sabha were held in 1995.
-The Shiv Sena-BJP coalition was leading Congress in the polls, and there was widespread rebellion in the Congress party.
-Shiv Sena-BJP won 138 seats while Congress retained only 80 seats in the state assembly.
-Pawar had to step down, and Shiv Sena leader Manohar Joshi took over as chief minister on 14 March 1995.
-Until the Lok Sabha elections of 1996, Pawar served as the Leader of the Opposition in the state assembly.
-In the 1996 General elections, Pawar won the Baramati seat in the Lok Sabha and left the state assembly.
+In 1995 Pawar stepped down following the outcome of the elections to the Vidhan Sabha.
+However after the 1996 Sabha elections, Pawar served as Leader of the Opposition in the state assembly.
+In the 1996 general elections, Pawar won the Baramati seat in the Lok Sabha and left the state assembly.

 In June 1997, Pawar unsuccessfully challenged Sitaram Kesri for the post of President of the Indian National Congress.
-In the mid-term parliamentary elections of 1998, Pawar not only won his constituency, Baramati but also led Congress to a win by a large majority of Maharashtra Lok Sabha constituencies.
-Congress was aligned with the Republican Party of India (Athvale) and Samajwadi Party for the Lok Sabha elections in Maharashtra.
+In the mid-term parliamentary elections of 1998, Pawar won his constituency, Baramati, and also led Congress to a win by a large majority of Maharashtra Lok Sabha constituencies.
+Congress was aligned with the Republican Party of India (Athvale) and the Samajwadi Party for the Lok Sabha elections in Maharashtra.
 The Congress party won 33 Lok Sabha seats outright, and the allied Republican Party of India won 4 more, for a total of 37 out of 48 in the state.
 Pawar served as Leader of the Opposition in the 12th Lok Sabha.